TEAC 2017 Education and Transformation

 Coordinator Michele Simons Opens in new window

-Description This unit provides opportunities for students to examine theories and practices associated with Transformative Learning in relation to their personal development as educators.
+Description This subject provides opportunities for students to examine theories and practices associated with Transformative Learning in relation to their personal development as educators.
 Transformative Learning is learning that is empowering, deep and life changing.
 It and similar ways of approaching learning - the holistic, ecological and systemic - share a reflective base.
 All are inquiries into the relationships that make learning work.
 Students investigate these as theoretical and practical approaches to learning in real world settings: as powerful educational feedback systems.
-This unit combines the design and practical enactment of theoretically grounded approaches to socially relevant and personally meaningful learning.
+This subject combines the design and practical enactment of theoretically grounded approaches to socially relevant and personally meaningful learning.

 Discipline Teacher Education